Department of Spanish and Portuguese Languages and Cultures

 SPA 353 Topics in Gender and Representation (also COM 354/LAS 353) LA

 An examination of the relationship between gender and genre, between the author's experience as a gendered subject, and experiments with literary form.
 Topics might include women's writing, gay literature, and the aesthetics of camp.
 Discussions will emphasize the link between experimental forms of writing and the experience of history as a gendered subject.
 Two 90-minute classes.
 Prerequisite: a 200-level Spanish course or instructor's permission.
-R. Gallo
+Staff

 SPA 380 Translation Workshop: Spanish to English (also TRA 380) Spring LA